Hokkien Text to Speech (TTS): Online Minnan Voice Guide

 Hokkien preserves many nasalized vowels, a distinctive feature that sets it apart from Mandarin.
 These nasal sounds give Hokkien its characteristic soft, melodic quality.

-Supported Hokkien Varieties
+Hokkien Varieties to Know

 Xiamen Dialect